fenago/machine-learning/lab_guides/lab_6.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab6_naive_bayes`

 Naive Bayes is a very important machine learning algorithm used for prediction.
-As opposed to the previous algorithms you’ve learned in this book, such as the perceptron algorithm, in which the prediction is discrete (0 or 1), the naive Bayes algorithm is purely probabilistic.
+As opposed to the previous algorithms you’ve learned in this course, such as the perceptron algorithm, in which the prediction is discrete (0 or 1), the naive Bayes algorithm is purely probabilistic.
 This means, the prediction is a number between 0 and 1, indicating the probability that a label is positive.
 The main component of naive Bayes is Bayes Theorem.